 We were especially inspired by the episode with Melissa Hartwig, the creator of the Whole30 diet.
 However, there is much more to Melissa’s story: a former drug addict turned wellness author, divorcee and single mom.
 “I learned that regardless of my divorce,” Melissa tells Wachob, “I could be happy.”
 Sounds like just the sort of woman we can connect with.

-New to the podcast scene this year, Kim Williams shares her personal experiences being a black single mom.
+When we initially launched our own podcast, Kim Williams was also new to the scene.
+But 3 and a half years later (throw a pandemic in there too), Kim is thriving and so is her podcast – 82 episodes!.
 As Kim writes on her blog, there are a lot of single mom podcasts out there but few are directed toward “millennial, African-American single moms.”
-Her episodes bring a different, and much needed, perspective to the single motherhood conversation, which is refreshing to listeners out there looking for something younger.
-Kim’s discussions with her guests and her sharing of personal experiences are inspiring and informative, keeping us on our toes from week to week.
+Her episodes bring a different, and much-needed, perspective to the single motherhood conversation, which is refreshing to listeners out there looking for something younger.
+Kim’s discussions with her guests and her sharing of personal experiences are inspiring and informative, keeping us on our toes from in each episode.

 Last but not least is our own Worthy podcast, “Divorce and Other Things You Can Handle”, which we’ve created to help inspire and support amazing divorced women and single moms on their individual paths.
-We are lucky enough to have a community of amazing women contributing to our blog–Stacey Freeman, Emma Johnson and Laura Lifshitz, to name a few–and now to our podcast as well!
-Join us as we discuss overcoming the stigma of divorce, co-parenting, dating, careers, wellness, finance and everything else.
+In our previous seasons, we were lucky enough to have a community of amazing women contributing to our blog.
+Tune in as we discuss overcoming the stigma of divorce, co-parenting, dating, careers, wellness, finance, and everything else.
 Our goal?
 To change the conversation about divorce to be more empowering and uplifting.

 ©2011-2023 Worthy, Inc. All rights reserved.

 Worthy, Inc. operates from 45 W 45th St, 4th Floor New York, NY 10036